STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. note::

-   You need to build the following Boost libraries for |hpx|: Boost.DateTime, Boost.Filesystem, Boost.ProgramOptions, Boost.Regex, Boost.System,
+   You need to build the following Boost libraries for |hpx|: Boost.Atomic, Boost.Filesystem, Boost.ProgramOptions, Boost.Regex, and Boost.System.
+The following are not needed by default, but are required in certain
-   Boost.Thread, Boost.Chrono, and Boost.Atomic.
+   configurations: Boost.Chrono, Boost.DateTime, Boost.Log, Boost.LogSetup, and
+   Boost.Thread.

 Depending on the options you chose while building and installing |hpx|, you will find that |hpx| may depend on several other libraries such as those